CharlieChenyuZhang/chenyuzhang.com/src/components/ProjectSmart/README-SMART.md

    4. hussel.
 Use your harvard.edu email to build the connection and schedule a call.
 Keep searching and you will find it.
    5. Don't do a free pilot.
 9.

+## Feedback from Paul

+- What's new on the technical side? from ChatGPT? !!!
+  --> Chenyu's thoughts.
+The co-editing feature could be interesting. multi-agent collaborations.